 - 2017 - Rank 7

-As can be seen Cross Site Scripting is ranked A7 on the last OWASP top 10.
-Its ranking decrease from the 3rd place in 2013 but even the risk tends to diminish according to the organization, this is mainly due to technical defences in browsers protecting users' sessions.
-It should not be seen as a decrease in the amount of vulnerabilities discovered.
-In fact, according to Security Boulevard, the amount of reported XSS vulnerabilities have almost tripled in 2017.
-630 vulnerabilities related to XSS were reported on various vulnerability newsfeeds and user groups in 2016 compared to 1863 in 2017.
+As can be seen, Cross Site Scripting is ranked A7 on the last OWASP top 10.
+Its ranking decrease from the 3rd place in 2013 but even the risk tends to diminish according to the organization; this is mainly due to technical defenses in browsers protecting users' sessions.
+It should not be seen as a decrease in the number of vulnerabilities discovered.
+In fact, according to Security Boulevard, the number of reported XSS vulnerabilities have almost tripled in 2017.
+630 vulnerabilities related to XSS were published on various vulnerability newsfeeds and user groups in 2016 compared to 1863 in 2017.
 The same study said that XSS represented 8% of the 2017 cyberattacks.

-In the 2017 ranking, OWASP estimate the Cross Site Scripting exploitability is high and the prevalence and the detectability as difficult: "XSS is the second most prevalent issue in the OWASP Top 10 and is found in around two thirds of all applications".
+In the 2017 ranking, OWASP estimates the Cross Site Scripting exploitability is high and the prevalence and the detectability as difficult: "XSS is the second most prevalent issue in the OWASP Top 10 and is found in around two-thirds of all applications".
 Finally, according to OWASP framework, Cross-Site Scripting impact is "moderate for reflected and DOM XSS, and severe for stored XSS".
-As Cross-Site Scripting attacks allow full control of a user access to a system, the reason why the impact is moderate is due to the difficulty of distributing the attacks to other authenticated users.
-But if an attacker can solve the problem of distribution, or attack a sufficiently well frequented application, the problem no longer exists.
+As Cross-Site Scripting attacks allow full control of user access to a system, the reason why the impact is moderate is due to the difficulty of distributing the attacks to other authenticated users.
+But if an attacker can solve the problem of distribution, or attack a sufficiently well-frequented application, the problem no longer exists.
 For any user, the impact of getting successfully attacked will always be high.

 How to avoid Cross Site Scripting (XSS) vulnerabilities